Listed in: Law, Jurisprudence, and Social Thought, as LJST-357

 (Research Seminar) What we call property is enormously important in establishing the nature of a legal regime.
 Moreover, an exploration of property offers a window on how a culture sees itself.
 Examining how property notions are used and modified in practice can also provide critical insights into many aspects of social history and contemporary social reality.

 We will begin our discussion of property by treating it as an open-ended cluster of commonplace and more specialized notions (e.g., owner, gift, lease, estate) used to understand and shape the world.
 We will look at how the relation of property to such values as privacy, security, citizenship and justice has been understood in political and legal theory and how different conceptions of these relations have entered into constitutional debates.
 We will also study the relationship of property and the self (How might one’s relation to property enter into conceptions of self?
 Do we “own” ourselves?
 Our bodies or likenesses?
 Our thoughts?), property and everyday life (How are conceptions of property used to understand home, work and community?) and property and culture, (Do our conceptions of property influence understandings of cultural differences between ourselves and others?
 Does it make sense to claim ownership over one’s ancestors?).
 In sum, this course will raise questions about how property shapes our understandings of liberty, personhood, agency and power.

-Requisite: LJST 101 or 110 or consent of the instructor.
 Limited to 15 students.
-Spring semester.
+Spring Semester.
 Senior Lecturer Delaney.

 How to handle overenrollment: Junior majors have priority, then non-majors.

 Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: Written work, Independent research, Oral presentations, Class participation, Readings